 Billardiera scandens, the Common Apple Berry or Apple Dumpling, is a member of the Pittosporaceae family.

-Flowers are two centimetres long, bell-shaped, greenish-yellow that have a purplish tinge as the blooms age.
+Billardiera spp. produce decorative 5-petaled flowers, either solitarily or in cymes.
+In this species, flowers are solitary or in pairs, to two centimetres long, bell-shaped/tubular and greenish-yellow in colour, with a purplish tinge as the blooms age.
 Spring is the main flowering period with sporadic flowers at other times.

 Propagate from seed, which may take some time to germinate, and cuttings.

 First Nations Peoples of Australia ate the ripe fruit and used dried berries for trading.